 Early January: You’ll experience two different types of January weather, depending on whether you come early or late in the month.
 For example, two recent New Year’s Eves included evening deluges of biblical proportions, both drying up at the perfect time for incredible fireworks and thousands of lanterns.

 Later January: While early January on Koh Samui can be cooler (it is, statistically, the coolest month of the year), it warms up towards February.

 9. How much does it rain on Koh Samui in January?

 Put it this way … (on average) it rains:

 - Less than: MUCH less than November, and much less than December.

-- More than: However, it rains more (almost twice as much) as February and March, which are the two driest months of the year.
+- More than: However, it rains more (almost twice as much) than in February and March, which are the two driest months of the year.

-As mentioned, 2017 was very different to the norm and it rained Forrest Gump-style, non-stop, for many days.
+As mentioned, 2017 was very different from the norm and it rained Forrest Gump-style, non-stop, for many days.
 However, the occasional rain shower is very welcome; rain cuts the humidity wonderfully.